Robert-Cunningham/yeet-rs/README.md

-# 🚨 Yeet 🚨 | Kill that other process running on your port
+# 🚨 Yeet 🚨 that other process running on your port

 `yeet <PORT>` kills any process on `<PORT>`.